Support Centre

 • Guidance on Cookies and Personal Data Protection (Cookies Guideline) (only available in Portuguese here);

-• Guidelines to the data processing by public agents (version 1.0 – January 2022) (only available in Portuguese here).
+• Guidelines to the data processing by public agents (version 1.0 – January 2022) (only available in Portuguese here); and

 1.3.
 Case law

-On May 2021, a decision issued by the Brazilian Federal Supreme Court ('STF') suspended the effect of the Provisional Measure No. 954/2018 (only available in Portuguese here) which obligated telecom companies to share the mobile number and addresses of its customers with the Brazilian Institute of Geography and Statistics ('IBGE') for use in official statistics.
+In May 2021, a decision issued by the Brazilian Federal Supreme Court (STF) suspended the effect of Provisional Measure No. 954/2018 (only available in Portuguese here) which obligated telecom companies to share the mobile numbers and addresses of its customers with the Brazilian Institute of Geography and Statistics (IBGE) for use in official statistics.
 The grounds for the court's decision recognized the right to data protection as an autonomous and fundamental right, being an important milestone in the Brazilian legal privacy landscape.

 2. Scope of Application